Porsche Boxster Common Problems

 The M96 and M97 engines found in the Boxster have variable valve lift and timing.
 Part of the variance is controlled by the cam solenoids located in the valve covers.
 The cam solenoid is an electro-mechnical device that redirects oil pressure as per the demands of engine management.
 The increase in oil pressure enables valve lift adjustment.

 Problems with these solenoids are often the cause of a CEL and a lack of power under acceleration.
-Scanning the engine management system should provide codes which identify the solenoids that are failing and replacing them usually solves the problem.
-Porsche released updated versions of the cam solenoids during the production period.
+Scanning the engine management system should provide fault codes which identify the solenoids that are failing.
+Replacing them usually solves the problem.

-Some of the cam solenoids can be replaced without the removal of the valve cover; however, others do require the valve cover removal and are more intense work.
+Some of the cam solenoids can be replaced without the removal of the valve cover; however, others do require the valve cover removal and are more intense work especially on the Boxster.
 We recommend inspection of the wiring to the solenoids before replacing them – these can become corroded on older cars due to their location.

 Symptoms: Broken Spark Plug, Misfires, CEL